chroto/gcp-pci-terraform/README.md

 export GOOGLE_PROJECT=${TF_ADMIN}
 ```

+Edit the vars.tf file and modify the default values to meet your environment.

 ### do some terraform!
 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan